The ribbon category of representations of a crossed module: Quantum invariants

+\begin{theorem} For a crossed module of finite groups $\xX=(G,X,\mu,\partial)$, the Hopf algebra $D(\xX)$ of \ref{DefDX} generates a ribbon invariant $F$, whose values over elementary tangles are the following :

-These values are enough to derive any value of $F$ over any ribbon of $\textit{Rib}_{\mM(X)_{\textbf{Fd}}}$ (\cite{Turaev}, Chapter I. Lemma 3.1.1. ).
-Since the category $\mM(X)_{\textbf{Fd}}$ is not modular, unless $D(G,H)$ is the Drinfeld double of $G$ \cite{MaierSchweigert}, we cannot access stronger invariants such as those discussed in Chapter III of \cite{Turaev} without loss of generality.
+These values are enough to derive any value of $F$ for any ribbon of $\textit{Rib}_{\mM(\xX)}$ (\cite{Turaev}, Chapter I. Lemma 3.1.1.).
+Since the category $\mM(\xX)$ is not modular, unless $D(\xX)$ is the Drinfeld double of $G$ (see \cite{MaierSchweigert}), we cannot as easily access stronger invariants such as those discussed in Chapter III of \cite{Turaev} without loss of generality. \end{theorem} \textbf{Declarations : }